 Before sending your next prompt, check these points:

-• Context: Does the AI have all the necessary information?
+- Context: Does the AI have all the information it needs?

-• Instruction: Is your request precise with an action verb?
+- Instruction: Is your request specific with an action verb?

-• Constraints: Are there limits or conditions to respect?
+- Constraints: Are there limits or conditions to follow?

 To apply this checklist automatically, try our interactive prompt builder that guides you through each step.